 Professional specialists are full-time faculty serving in areas where practical application is the major focus of their teaching and professional development.
 Normally, a doctorate or equivalent is not required for a professional specialist.
-The two categories of professional specialists are clinical faculty and technical faculty; criteria for each position are described below.

-a.
-Clinical Faculty
+The two categories of professional specialists are clinical faculty and technical faculty; criteria for each position are described below a.
+Clinical Faculty b.
+Technical Faculty